davidjo/snd_hda_macbookpro/README.md

 The hda auto config is force updated to just deal with speaker output, all other nodes disabled.

-Some initial coding exists for the Macbook Pro 14,1 with SSM3515 amps - not complete yet.
+Macbook Pro 14,1 with SSM3515 amps is now complete but NOT tested at all.

 Comments on what OSX seems to be doing.